-Users want to know what is happening with their finances at all times.
-Banno offers a variety of notifications to keep your customers up-to-date with what’s happening in their accounts.
-Once enabled for your institution by our Implementation Team, users can configure custom notifications based on a variety of events.
+End users want to know what is happening with their finances at all times.
+Banno offers a variety of notifications to keep your end users up-to-date with what’s happening in their accounts.
+Once enabled for your institution by our Implementation Team, those users can configure custom notifications based on a variety of events.

-Users can create as many or as few alerts as they want for their accounts.
+End users can create as many or as few alerts as they want for their accounts.
 Each alert has a type, a threshold, and a delivery method.
 Alerts are associated with a specific account.
-Banno currently offers the following alerts:
+Banno currently offers the following account alerts:

-This notifies the user when their balance goes above the set threshold.
+This notifies the end user when their balance goes above the set threshold.

 Danielle is saving for a down payment on a new car.
 She sets up a recurring transfer to her Savings account, but she will be sending individual transfers into the account whenever she can.